Deep-Symmetry/afterglow/doc/primes.md

 retaining as much precision as possible, so when you ask it to perform a division whose result does not have an exact integer representation, it returns a rational value which is exactly equal to what you wanted.
-You can continue to use that result in further mathemaical operations with no loss of precision, or you can tell Clojure you want a floating-point approximation of the result, like you would get in most languages, like so:
+You can continue to use that result in further mathematical operations with no loss of precision, or you can tell Clojure you want a floating-point approximation of the result, like you would get in most languages, like so: